run-nan/open-docs/docs/tools/cli/op-cli.md

 After login successfully, CLI will store the scope parameters into `~/.ones/cli-plugin.yaml` for local debugging.

-And at the same time, this command will try to run `npx op pickteam -t local` automatically if the current project has never had a team picked before.
+And at the same time, this command will try to run `npx op pickteam local` automatically if the current project has never had a team picked before.

 ```shell
 npx op packup [options] [filename]